 By Marc Llewellyn for Tourism SA

-Kangaroo Island, 13 kilometres (8 miles) off the coast of South Australia and 30 minutes by the Kangaroo Island Connect ferry from Cape Jervis, is brimming with native animals, some of which aren’t found anywhere else.
-It is also home to an established artisanal food scene, and one of the world’s best hotels.
+Kangaroo Island, 13 kilometres (8 miles) off the coast of South Australia and 30 minutes by the Kangaroo Island Connect (kic) ferry from Cape Jervis.
+Kangaroo Island is brimming with native animals, some of which aren’t found anywhere else and is also home to an established artisanal food scene, and one of the world’s best hotels.
 More than one third of the island is protected by conservation areas and national parks, while lush farmland and small towns make up much of the rest.
 The island, known to the locals as “KI”, is divided into seven regions, with four major towns: Kingscote (the island’s relaxed capital), Penneshaw (where daily ferries disembark), American River, and Parndana.
 Most major areas are connected by sealed tarmac roads, and there are gravel roads elsewhere.